akmcafee/AWS-SAA-C02/README.md

 - /24 subnet mask means the first 24 bits of the IP address are for the network and the last 8 bits are for the host
 - Border Gateway Protocol (BGP) allows routers to communicate with each other to exchange information containing which networks they know about.
+- A packet traveling across networks is directed to the proper NETWORK based on information in the routing table.
+It gets directed to the proper HOST based on the MAC address listed in the packet by using Address Resolution Protocol (ARP).

+#### Network Starter Pack - 3 - Part 3
+Address Resolution Protocol (ARP)
+- ARP finds the MAC address for any given IP address.
+- ARP is used when you have a L3 packet that you want to encapsulate in a frame and send to a MAC address.
+You don't know the MAC address and you need a protocol that can find the MAC address for an IP address.
+- ARP broadcasts on layer 2.
+It ask's all devices on the network, "Who has IP address xxx.xxx.xxx.xxx?"

+IP Routing
+- When a device sends data through the network, it encapsulates the packet containing data into a frame.
+Each hop removes the frame to inspect the packet destination IP and MAC address, then reencapsulates the packet in a new frame and sends it on it's way to the next hop, using ARP to find the next MAC address along the way.